 - Villain of Another Story: Is apparently Lars and the Off Colors' Big Bad, but as the story is told from Steven's perspective most of that is offscreen.

-- Villainous Breakdown: By the time we meet her, the Off Colors seem to have driven her well into one.
+- Villainous Breakdown: By the time we meet her, the Off Colors seem to have driven her well into a meltdown.
 Them escaping with said ship, and forcing her to retreat as well, only worsens said breakdown.

 Video Game Gems